 Please check rates and details directly with the companies in question if you need more recent info.

 |18th century||underground chapel built.|

 |1990||opened to the public.|

-Antonijev Rov is the worlds second largest mercury mine.
+Antonijev Rov (Anthony Main Tunnel) is a section of the worlds second largest mercury mine.
 The mercury was found in form of red cinnabar ore (mercury sulfide, HgS), which contains a high amount of mercury.
 Sometimes mercury is found in its pure form.
 Natural deposits of mercury are rather rare, and it is not necessary to burn this mercury as it is already pure.
 But unfortunately it is also very dangerous for the miner, as mercury slowly evaporates, even at the low temperatures of the mine, and so there is always mercury in the air which causes a dangerous poisoning.
 The miners very often got this poisoning which meant brain damages, muscle damages, loss of hair and teeth and heavy pains.
 Mercury is not secreted by the body so this poisonings were lethal in all cases.

 In its heyday this was the world's largest mercury mine.
 Today it has been re-opened for visitors.
 The underground tour begins in the changing rooms where the miners used to gather before descending into the depths.
 Here you will be shown a multi-vision slide presentation on the origin of one of the most famous mines in the world, the exceptional geological structure of the ore deposit, as well as the development of the town and the mine through the centuries.
 After changing into the classic miner's costume - a green / black overcoat and helmet, you will be sent off into the underworld with the hearty miner's greeting SREéNO or Good Luck!

 Displays include mining activities though five centuries, and a visit to the Mine Chapel of the Holy Trinity, You will also encounter globules of the only liquid metal which is oozing out of the bright red cinnabar ore.